WeiJiLab/developer-joyofenergy-cpp/README.md

 ## Requirements

-The project requires Cmake 3.21 or higher.
+The project requires CMake 3.19 or higher.

-The project makes use of Conan.(Conan's installation documentation can be found here : [https://docs.conan.io/en/latest/installation.html](https://docs.conan.io/en/latest/installation.html)). **Tips: you need Python >= 3.5 distribution installed on your machine**

-## Useful Conan commands

-The project makes use of [Conan](https://conan.io/) to help you out carrying some common tasks such as building the project or running it.
+The project uses CPM (CMake Package Manager) to automatically download and manage dependencies.
+No additional package manager installation is required.

-### Build the project
+## Build the project

-Compiles the project, runs the test and then creates an executable file.
+Compiles the project, runs the tests and then creates an executable file.

 ```console
 $ mkdir build && cd build